NiceGuyIT/taskfiles/trmm/README.md

 ## My Scripts

 TRMM recognizes scripts by the GUID in the JSON.
-As long as the GUID doesn't change,
+As long as the GUID doesn't change, you can change the name and description and the load process will update the existing record.

 ### My Scripts Export and Import